pinkimahato9814-afk/Superstores_sales_analysis/README.md

 ![Dashboard](region_analysis.png)

+<mark>Regional Performance (Sales & Profit)<mark>

+  West region has the highest sales and profit, making it the best-performing region overall East region is the second strongest, with solid sales and good profitability Central and South regions lag behind in both sales and profit
+<mark>Profitability Insights<mark>

+  West is the most profitable region, driven by strong performance across categories Central region shows weak profitability, despite moderate sales South region has the lowest overall performance, but remains slightly profitable

+<mark>Loss / Low Performance Areas<mark>

+  Central region shows a loss in Furniture category, which is a key concern Other regions maintain positive profit across categories

+<mark>Category Contribution by Region<mark>

+    Technology and Office Supplies drive most of the profit in all regions Furniture is the weakest category, especially in Central

+<mark>Why West is Performing Better<mark>

+    Strong contribution from Office Supplies and Technology Balanced performance across all categories (no major losses) Higher sales volume leading to higher overall profit

+ <mark>key points<mark>

+    Focus on scaling strategies used in the West region Improve Central region performance, especially fixing Furniture losses Strengthen South region growth through better sales strategies Continue leveraging Technology and Office Supplies as key profit drivers

 # <mark> 5.
 State-Level Insights (Map)<mark>
 Which states generate the highest profit?
 Are there states with negative profit (loss)?